sofabeddd/Colored-Icon-Kit/about.md

 ## Developer Announcements
 This is just a quick push to get my April Fools update out.
 Big changes coming soon in `v2.0.0`, but it's taking a little longer than I thought and index wait times are all over the place.
 Also, a huge thanks to everyone for **64000** downloads on my mod; I never imagined it would get this popular.

+For the Mac compatibility, the Icon Kit does not support color refreshing but other than that the functionality is the same.

 Thanks, sofabeddd

 ---